zju3dv/manhattan_sdf/README.md

 **News**

+* `05/10/2022` To make the comparison on ScanNet easier, we provide all quantitative and qualitative results of baselines [here](./docs/RESULTS.md#baseline-results), including COLMAP, COLMAP*, ACMP, NeRF, UNISURF, NeuS, and VolSDF.
+* `05/10/2022` To make the following works easier to compare with our model, we provide our quantitative and qualitative results, as well as the trained models on ScanNet [here](./docs/RESULTS.md#our-results).
 * `05/10/2022` We upload our processed ScanNet scene data to [Onedrive](https://zjueducn-my.sharepoint.com/:f:/g/personal/guohaoyu_zju_edu_cn/EqYvwsTjlcZIpA8CDlFYhKgBD57le2O_dHvpXF6zPv6Uyg?e=6FeMrC).

 # Neural 3D Scene Reconstruction with the Manhattan-world Assumption